CookiePLMonster/CookiePLMonster.github.io/_mods/need-for-speed-carbon/fix-mw-be-save-detection.md

 game-series: "need-for-speed-carbon-ps2"
 order: 10
 date: 22-02-2025
-disclaimer-info: "This patch is shipped with PCSX2 starting with v2.3.174."
 ---

+{:.disclaimer.info}
+This patch is shipped with PCSX2 starting with v2.3.174.

 This patch fixes the career cash bonus not checking for a NFS Most Wanted: Black Edition save.